nicholaswmin/dyno/README.md

 ### Using an env var

-Finally, you can use the same mechanism that `node:cluster` uses, using an `env. var` & a conditional to only run code once,
+Finally, you can use a similar technique as `node:cluster`, by using an `env. var` & a conditional to only run code if the current process is the primary/main:
-as part of the `main` process.

 ```js
 // the main process does not have a `THREAD_INDEX` env. var.